 Improvements in staff development

 The greatest challenge in The Warren School is the recruitment and retention of qualified subject specialists.
 It is essential that recruitment remains high on the agenda for the Headteacher.
-It is particularly pleasing that a number of new NQTs, Teach First and Subject Specialists will join the school this academic year.
+It is particularly pleasing that a number of new NQTs, Teach First and Subject Specialists have joined the school this academic year.

 The Warren School will now embed the strategies and use the experience of the Loxford School Trust to provide outstanding outcomes for the children.

-The school has been judged without category previously designated as special measures but will move to good in 2016/17.
-It is essential that examination results and outcomes for students in all Key Stages moves significantly higher than the National Average based on the baseline data of students.
+The school has been judged without category and was previously designated as special measures, but will move to good in 2017/18.
+It is essential that examination results and outcomes for students in all Key Stages continues to move, and is higher than the National Average, based on the baseline data of students.

 The vision will only be realised by building on the success of the school so far to raise standards of attainment significantly.
 To do so will take a number of years and require many changes, some of which will be transformational in nature; others will be no more than minor adjustments to existing practice.

 The aim of the school will be to target all students on entry to ensure that they are given the tools to move onto university if they wish.
-A key area will be to concentrate on English Language and Mathematics and to build further on this success of the examination outcomes of 2016.
+A key area will be to concentrate on the delivery of the new examination board specifications and to build further on this success of the examination outcomes of 2017.
 The SEND department will continue to develop intervention strategies to ensure that all students have the ability to access the curriculum and disadvantaged students are given the tools to succeed and attain at the same level as their peers.
-Department areas will be reviewed through a vigorous programme led by the Senior Teams and plans to support areas of need will be swiftly completed ensuring the children’s’ results are maximised.
+Department areas will be reviewed through a vigorous programme led by the Senior Teams and plans to support areas of need will be swiftly completed ensuring the children’s results are maximised.
 Areas that have not performed as well as other areas will be held accountable to ensure that they meet the challenges of examination performance.

-The curriculum will also be modified at all key stages to allow students greater access to options that they will succeed in and achieve their potential.
-Greater emphasis will also be placed on students gaining 5 A*- C grades including English and Maths with clear intervention strategies to improve the percentage figure for this area.
-The current declared figure is 61% and it is expected that this figure over the next three years to rise to 75%.
-The target for 5 A* – C with English and Mathematics will be 65% and Progress 8 will be judged as 0.7.
+The curriculum has been modified at all key stages to allow students greater access to options that they will succeed in and achieve their potential.
+Greater emphasis will also be placed on students gaining 5 A*- C grades, including English and mathematics, as well as the new Government indicators of 9 to 4 and 9 to 5 in English and mathematics with clear intervention strategies to improve the percentage figure for this area.
+The current declared figure is 62% and it is expected that this figure over the next three years to rise to 75%.
+The target for 5 A* – C, including English and mathematics will be 68% and Progress 8 will be judged as 0.7.

 Behaviour monitoring, exclusions and attendance will continue to be key areas of improvement resulting in fast clear systems.

-Appraisal will also feature as a key area for development allowing staff to develop their personal portfolios with clear training needs identified leading to INSET that enables both the individual staff member and the whole school to benefit.
+Appraisal will continue to feature as a key area for development allowing staff to develop their personal portfolios with clear training needs identified leading to INSET that enables both the individual staff member and the whole school to benefit.